A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Discussion

 The melting temperature (at which the crystalline lattice changes to a gas of ions) can be expressed as \cite{HaenselBook2007} \be T_{\rm m} = { (Ze)^2 \over 175 k_{\rm B} r_{\rm C}} \ee neglecting quantum effects like zero-point vibrations.

-The bottom two panels of Fig.~23 show the shear modulus scaled to pressure (left) and the melting temperature (right) in terms of 0.01 MeV ($1.16 \times 10^8$ K).
+The bottom two panels of Fig.~16 show the shear modulus scaled to pressure (left) and the melting temperature (right) relative to 0.01 MeV ($1.16 \times 10^8$ K).
 The baseline results for the shear modulus show a variation of a factor of about 2 throughout the inner crust; the melting temperature varies by a factor of 3 throughout the crust.
-The shear modulus is not as sensitive to the surface energy.
+The shear modulus appears relatively insensitive to variations in the surface energy: we show by way of comparison the MSL EoS with the surface parameter $p$ = 2 which gives the largest deviations in the transition densities and composition compared to the baseline results.